supergiulio2000/expressive-hrbac/README.md

 );
 ```

-## Associate function to a label for easy reference
+## Associate functions to labels for easy reference
-If you intend to use a function more than one route you can avoid repeating its definition.
+If you intend to use a function for more than one route you can avoid repeating its definition.
 You can associate it to a label using method `addBoolFunc()`.

 ```js
 hrbac.addBoolFunc('is admin', async (req, res) => req.user.role === 'admin'));